While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Before putting out a 3D version, MDickie released Wrestling Revolution 2D for PC and mobile devices.

-In it, players create their own wrestler and embark on a career both inside the ring and behind the scenes as they learn the ins and outs of running a promotion.
+In it, players create their own wrestler and embark on a career inside the ring and behind the scenes, learning the ins and outs of running a promotion.

 Along the way, they’ll encounter 350 characters whose storylines evolve over the course of several in-game weeks.